 Teaching beginning readers about the closed syllable is an important first step in reading success.
-Kindergarten, First Grade, and emergent readers benefit from lessons that include explicit, systematic instruction of the closed syllable both in isolation and in connected text (decodable readers).
+Kindergarten, First Grade, and emergent readers benefit from lessons that include explicit, systematic instruction of the syllable type, both in isolation and in connected text (decodable readers).

 What is a closed syllable?

-A closed syllable is one of six consistent spelling patterns of the English language.
+It is one of six consistent spelling patterns of the English language.
 The closed syllable word contains one vowel.
 That vowel is followed by (or closed in by) one or more consonants.
 The vowel sound is ‘short’.
 This pattern is often referred to as the CVC pattern (consonant – vowel – consonant), although a closed syllable does not always begin with a consonant.
 Examples of words following this pattern are: at, in, dog, fun, peck, twin, & scratch.

 How many letters are in a closed syllable?

-Closed syllables can contain 2 letters (at, in, on), 3 letters (ask, tug, pen), 4 letters (fish, spot, jump), 5 letters (twist, bunch, shrug), 6 letters (shrimp, clutch, thrill), or 7 letters (scratch, stretch, ).
+Closed syllables can contain 2 letters (at, in, on), 3 letters (ask, tug, pen), 4 letters (fish, spot, jump), 5 letters (twist, bunch, shrug), 6 letters (shrimp, clutch, thrill), or 7 letters (scratch, stretch).
 The main idea is that ALL closed syllables have only ONE VOWEL that is followed by 1 or more consonants.